covid-kokua/covid-kokua.github.io/index.md

 For example, the "Additional Services" page looks like this:

+### The Additional Services Page

 <img src="images/additional.png">

 Users can view information about each service or website in each specific card, and click links which will take them to that website.
+To visit this page, click [here](http://165.227.22.82/#/additional).

 ### The Financial Resource Page